MicrosoftDocs/PlayReady/Docs/Advanced/how-to-determine-client-features.md

     LegacyXmlCertificates                                => 42<br/>
     AESCBCS                                              => 43<br/>

 There are a few common states that the LicenseChallenge class can be in with respect to the client feature set exposed.

-If the TeePropertyList, TeeApiList, and ReeFeatureList are all empty, then it means that the client is running a version of the PK older than 4.3.
-If the ReeFeatureList is non-empty and the TeePropertyList and TeeApiList are both empty, then it can mean one of two things.
-The client is either running in Software DRM, or the client's PK is version 4.3+ but with an old TEE.
-Finally, if the TeePropertyList, TeeApiList, and ReeFeatureList are all non-empty, then the client is running PK version 4.3+ with an updated TEE in Hardware DRM.
+* If the TeePropertyList, TeeApiList, and ReeFeatureList are all empty, then it means that the client is running a version of the PK older than 4.3.
+* If the ReeFeatureList is non-empty and the TeePropertyList and TeeApiList are both empty, then it can mean one of two things.
+** On Windows clients, the client is either running in Software DRM or the client's TEE is older than PK version 4.3.
+** On non-Windows clients, the client's REE is running PK version 4.3+ but the client's TEE is older than PK version 4.3.
+* If the TeePropertyList, TeeApiList, and ReeFeatureList are all non-empty, then the client is running PK version 4.3+ for all components.

 <br/><br/>